 The Level 1 MTB Coach course is aimed at Level 0 Skills Coaches who want to assist mountain bike riders to develop and advance their riding fitness and racing skills to state and national championship level.

 This course requires two days of attendance, which incorporates discussion, presentations and workshop activities.
 The Level 0 Skills Coach course is required as a prerequisite.

 The Level 1 course is currently undergoing an extensive update and rewrite as part of an expansion of MTBA’s coach education programs.
-Delivery of the new updated course is expected to begin in late 2017.
+Delivery of the new updated course is expected to begin in early 2018.